AvJo1421/Ingredients-Analysis-using-Natural-Language-Processing/README.md

 # Ingredients-Analysis-using-Natural-Language-Processing
-Supermakerts garner all kind of food products and people usually choose the product on the face value.
-Very few turn the packet and look at the ingredients.
-Even then, we are not nutritionists to know what exactly the ingredients mean.
-So here is an attempt to use NLP for ingredient analysis
+Supermarkets offer a wide range of food products, and most people select items based on their appearance or brand appeal.
+Only a few take the time to turn the packet around and check the ingredients—and even then, we're not all nutritionists who understand what those ingredients truly mean.
+This project aims to leverage Natural Language Processing (NLP) to analyze and interpret food ingredients more effectively.